-The Authority may remove an applicant from the waiting list if:
+The Authority RRHA may remove an applicant from the waiting list if:

-- 1. The Authority is unable to contact the applicant to follow up on their application.
-No informal hearing is required following withdrawal of an application. - 2.
+- 1. The AuthorityRRHA is unable to contact the applicant to follow up on their application.
+An informal review No informal hearing is not required following withdrawal of an application. - 2.
 The applicant requests that their name be removed. - 3.
-The applicant fails to keep meet an application deadline or scheduled leasing appointment, fails to have money at lease reading, fails to respond to the Authority concerning information that is necessary to process the application, or fails to respond to a request from RRHA to update information on their application; or - 4.
+The applicant fails to keep-meet an application deadline or scheduled leasing appointment, fails to have money at lease reading, fails to respond to the AuthorityRRHA concerning information that is necessary to process the application, or fails to respond to a request from RRHA to update information on their application; or - 4.
 The applicant fails to complete the New Resident Orientation.